Spiritual Companionship for the Spiritually Independent

 Are you "spiritually fluid"?

-Week 1 - The changing religious/spiritual landscape: Why are people choosing to be “Spiritually Independent”?-- (Live: March 28 - 1 PM Seattle/Los Angeles, 4 PM New York, 8 PM London, March 29th: 4 AM Hong Kong, 7 AM Melbourne, Australia.)
+Session 1 - The changing religious/spiritual landscape: Why are people choosing to be “Spiritually Independent”?--

 Recent research presented by the Pew Forum (Religious Landscape Studies) and the work of Elizabeth Drescher (Choosing Our Religion: The Spiritual Lives of American’s Nones) help us understand that the growing numbers of people choosing non-traditional forms of spiritual expression include more than just those who are “leaving church."
 In fact, a sociological trend toward spiritual independence has been developing since World War II, and not just with Christians, but with Jews, and many other traditions worldwide.
 What does this mean for us as spiritual companions?